rowanmoul/ArchSecureDualBoot/README.md

 ##### bitlocker_windows_boot

 This hook needs a little more explanation as to why it is needed, although the actual implementation is extremely straightforward and again will not be discussed in detail.
-Just look at the hook files.
+Just look at the hook file, it's only a couple lines.

 The typical way to dual boot Windows and linux with GRUB is to chain-load the windows boot loader from GRUB.
 The problem with this approach is that if you are using TPM based bitlocker on Windows and you update GRUB the PCR measurements for GRUB would change, which would break bitlocker.
 To get around this we can add another hook to our initramfs that will set the EFI boot-next\* variable to the Windows boot entry and then reboot before fully initializing Linux.
 This way, Windows always boots the same way - directly from the Windows boot manager, without even needing to know that GRUB exists.
 If Windows wants to update it's own boot manager, it already has a process for re-sealing the Bitlocker key in the TPM (similar in result to the proccess we are setting up for linux involving the temporary authorized policies, but probably implemented completely differently).